INVIDITechnologies/pulse-sdk-android-2.x-sample/README.md

-# Ooyala Pulse SDK 2.x sample integration for Android
+# INVIDI Pulse SDK 2.x sample integration for Android

-This project demonstrates a simple video player that requests and shows ads using the Ooyala Pulse SDK.
+This project demonstrates a simple video player that requests and shows ads using the INVIDI Pulse SDK.

 This project is a sample intended **only** to give a brief introduction to the Pulse SDK and help developers get started with their Android integration.